 These are the images children have grown up with and have been normalized: the message is, this is ok.
 Deadly force and violence have become rationalized.

 This normalization is the reality we have also given our youth through Hollywood.
 Zero Dark Thirty with its pro-torture message that torture led to the capture of Osama bin Laden.
 The racist revenge fest of American Sniper lacks any context other than- the only good Iraqi is a dead Iraqi.

 The disturbing trend of military recruiters on high school campuses is a grave concern.
 High school students have a one dimensional perspective of a military that is uncontrolled and misdirected.
-Recruiters prey primarily in Chicago schools with high black and brown populations with little economic opportunity.
+Recruiters prey primarily in Chicago schools with top black and brown populations with little economic opportunity.

-There is a strong linkage to a militarized superpower, and it's violent society.
+There is a strong linkage to a militarized superpower and its violent society.
 We do not need to point blame towards violent video games or movies as the worst influences on our children.
 The reality is the violent and deadly methods through force and war provided by their country, and its leaders are all the influence they will ever need.
 Perhaps a dual focus and concentrated effort to eliminate the militarized weapons and guns on our streets.
 And the arms and weaponry we bring into other countries.